-Memorial Sloan-Kettering has long recognized the importance of palliative care and the management of pain in cancer treatment and has been at the forefront of preventing and treating cancer-related distress for decades.
-In 1981, Memorial Sloan-Kettering became the first cancer hospital to create a Pain and Palliative Care Service.
-Today the service, led by Paul Glare, continues to work to palliate, or relieve, any pain and discomfort that may be experienced by patients of Memorial Sloan-Kettering.
+Memorial Sloan Kettering has long recognized the importance of palliative care and the management of pain in cancer treatment and has been at the forefront of preventing and treating cancer-related distress for decades.
+In 1981, Memorial Sloan Kettering became the first cancer hospital to create a Palliative Medicine Service.
+Today the service, led by Paul Glare, continues to work to palliate, or relieve, any pain and discomfort that may be experienced by patients of Memorial Sloan Kettering.

 Team Approach to Palliative Care

-The Pain and Palliative Care Service incorporates the principles of palliative care into the treatment of all patients with cancer from the time of diagnosis, not only in the setting of advanced or terminal disease.
+The Palliative Medicine Service incorporates the principles of palliative care into the treatment of all patients with cancer from the time of diagnosis, not only in the setting of advanced or terminal disease.
 Members of the service work alongside the oncologists who are treating the cancer, seeking to ease distress while remaining mindful of patient and family needs, values, beliefs, and culture.

 To provide the best palliative care possible, the service may call on individuals from specialties such as interventional/anesthesia pain management, rehabilitation medicine, psychiatry and behavioral science, integrative medicine, chaplaincy, social work, pharmacy, wound care, radiation oncology, and neurology.
-This interdisciplinary approach allows the Pain and Palliative Care Service to provide care that improves quality of life for patients as well as their families.
+This interdisciplinary approach allows the Palliative Medicine Service to provide care that improves quality of life for patients as well as their families.

 Leadership in Pain Management

 The Supportive Care Program provides support to patients who require pain management that extends beyond the hospital stay.
-The program's acute pain nurses, or APNs, with support from the Pain and Palliative Care Service interdisciplinary team, consult with patients, caregivers, local clinicians, and community pharmacists, offering their expertise in reducing pain and controlling other symptoms experienced by patients after leaving the hospital.
+The program's acute pain nurses, or APNs, with support from the Palliative Medicine Service interdisciplinary team, consult with patients, caregivers, local clinicians, and community pharmacists, offering their expertise in reducing pain and controlling other symptoms experienced by patients after leaving the hospital.

 - identifying pain syndromes specific to cancer patients